Soviet foreign policy in the Middle East: Beginning of the Cold War

 Due to its geopolitical significance and its vast oil resources, the Middle East gradually evolved into an arena for the rivalry between the United States and the Soviet Union.
 The USSR sought a greater presence to offset American influence after it had developed close ties with a number of states in the region, particularly Saudi Arabia and Iran.
 Pakistan, Turkey, and Iraq also joined Western-sponsored security alliances in the 1950s, further prompting the USSR to increase its sphere of influence and presence in the region.
 The rise of Arab nationalism, which had replaced Islamism as the leading ideology in the region after the establishment of nation states in the aftermath of the First World War, presented the Soviet Union with an opportunity to establish consistent relations with the Arab world, as the movement had anti-Western tendencies and showed some sympathy toward the Soviet Union and its ideology.
 In the 1950s, the USSR would go on to forge ties with Arab nationalist leaders in Egypt, Syria, Iraq, Algeria, and North Yemen.
-In 1955, the Soviet Union spearheaded the Egyptian-Czechslovak arms deal.
+In 1955, the Soviet Union spearheaded the Egyptian-Czechoslovak arms deal.
 This was considered a turning point in the Cold War and marked a major entry of the USSR in the great-power struggle in the Middle East.